talhaanwarch/doc_chat/README.md

     "prompt_tokens": int,
     "completion_tokens": int
   },
-  --source: list of str showing source of extracted answer
+  --source: list of str showing the source of the extracted answer
 ```
 ### `POST /delete`